Everything You Need To Know About The AP® Macroeconomics Exam

 It is safe to assume that any AP course you take is more challenging than your standard high school classes because they're equivalent to first-year college courses in those subjects.
 However, there are a few more factors that can help you understand whether a course like AP Macroeconomics may be challenging for you:

-• The pass rates for the AP Macro exam can help you gauge its difficulty.
-The AP Macro exam for 2022 has a success rate of over 51%, which tells us that it is a moderately challenging exam to ace.
+- The score distribution for the AP Macro exam can help you gauge its difficulty.
+On the 2022 AP Macro exam, 64.7% of students scored 3 or higher, which tells us it is moderately challenging to ace.

-• What are your academic strengths?
-AP Macro requires both memorization and analytical skills.
-Students must be apt to memorize formulas and theories and then apply those to solve problems.
-Both skills are needed to succeed in this subject.
+- What are your academic strengths?
+AP Macro requires both concept retention and analytical skills.
+This means you will need to memorize formulas and theories and then successfully apply those to solve problems.
+You may need to work harder to perform well if you find either of these skills challenging.

 Should I Take AP Macroeconomics or Microeconomics?

-3. Does your high school routine give you enough mind space to opt for both AP Macroeconomics and Microeconomics?
+- Does your high school schedule allow you to take both AP Macroeconomics and Microeconomics without overwhelming you?

 Need more insights?
 Our complete guide to AP Macroeconomics vs. AP Microeconomics is here to help!